Am I Doing Enough for My Financial Future?

 There are also other options to consider, besides retirement accounts, that could help you save even more for the secure retirement most investors are looking for.

-You may be a whiz at maxing out your IRA or a pro at meeting your company’s 401(k) match, yet you might still feel like it’s not enough.
-Being unsure about retirement can be natural.
+You may have made a great start investing in your future with an IRA or your company's 401(k).
+Still, it’s not unusual to question whether you’re doing enough to achieve the financial security we all want.
+Uncertainty about long-term goals like retirement can be natural.
 But sometimes, worries without a plan do more harm than good.

 Financial consultants Rachel McLain and Addison Schubert discuss ideas that could help boost your savings, whether you’re concerned about choosing the right retirement tactics or wonder how much you should save.

-One place to start is determining where you stand right now: on track, falling behind or ahead of the curve.
-Regardless of where you find yourself, our strategies can help you take steps to get where you want to be as you plan for your financial future—or feel confident you’re doing what you can.
+One place to start is determining where you stand right now: on track, falling behind, or ahead of the curve.
+No matter where you are, our strategies can help you move toward your financial goals.
+Knowing you're doing what you can may also give you more confidence.

 Ideas to Help Secure Your Financial Future

 There’s more than one way to plan for your future and not every idea may fit you.
-Consider the following to help you feel more confident you’re doing all you can for your future.
+Consider the following to help ensure you’re doing all you can for your future.

 1. Max Out Traditional or Roth IRAs for Tax Benefits and Saving

 Traditional and Roth IRAs have typically been an essential retirement strategy.
-They offer tax advantages on your contributions and can be a sensible way to put money away for retirement, even if you have an employer-sponsored retirement plan.
+They provide tax benefits for your contributions.
+And can be a smart way to save for retirement, even if you also have a retirement plan with your employer.
+If you're already contributing, a goal may be to invest the maximum every year.

 2. Match Company Contributions and Other Retirement Plan Strategies